google-parfait/tensorflow-federated/docs/deployment.md

 are more general.
 This document outlines the options for deployment to various types of platform.

-NOTE: This document is still under construction.
+Note: This document is still under construction.

 ## Overview